What Does it Mean to Study Criminal Justice Corrections?

 The requirements needed to embark on a career in law enforcement are as multi-faceted as the industry itself.
 Those interested in a career in federal corrections need to have a bachelor's degree in the field.
 A master's degree in criminal justice is also very helpful for future advancement.
 Interested candidates must be under the age of 37 because the mandatory retirement age is 57.
 By obtaining "Rule 24 Certification," a student may receive preferred consideration when entering the workforce.
 This certification program covers in-depth information about chemical dependency and is available online.
 In addition, corrections departments often hire individuals to complete Pre-Sentence Investigation Reports, an experience that would help any graduate during his or her search for a job.
 Volunteer experience in your particular area of interest is always a good addition to a resume.

-What Can You Do With a College Degree in Corrections?
+What Can You Do With a Criminal Justice Corrections Degree?

 The prospects for job opportunities for correctional officers are excellent.
 Thousands of jobs are expected to open each year due to a greater demand for correctional officers and the need to replace correctional officers who leave the profession or who retire.
 Many corrections facilities have had trouble attracting and retaining desirable job applicants.
 This may be due to low starting salaries and the saturation of the job market in rural areas.